heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 __sql_query (query, parameters)__

 Execute an arbitrary SQL query that is expected to return row data.
-Typically a `SELECT` statement.
+Typically a `"SELECT"` statement.

 | Param | Type | Description |
 | ----- | ---- | ----------- |